 Create a company profile page

 To start, you have to create a LinkedIn page for your company.
 This gives a brief description about the company and an overall profile.
 It’s a key foundation for building a recruiting pool on the site.
-LinkedIn research has shown that 58% of the people who follow your company’s profile page are interested in working for your company.
+LinkedIn research has shown that 52 million members use LinkedIn to search for jobs, and more than 60% of the people who follow your company’s profile page are interested in working for your company.
 These followers are also 95% more likely to accept an InMail message, the internal messaging service from LinkedIn, and 81% more likely to respond.

 Post jobs on LinkedIn

 The easiest way to identify potential new employees is to post a job.
-Potential employees can search job listings on LinkedIn and the site also lists potential job opportunities to members.
+Potential employees can search job listings on LinkedIn, and the site also lists potential job opportunities for members.
+According to LinkedIn, approximately eight people are hired through the platform every minute.
 It’s easy to post a job on LinkedIn.
-You select the category of the job, and you post the job description with title.
+You select the category of the job, and you post the job description with the title.
 Applicants can either apply through LinkedIn or be directed to apply through an external site.
 You can also start the process by asking screening questions.
 It’s no different than using any other job-posting site.

 Use your network